nviennot/mongoid_lazy_migration/README.md

 cleanup your collection (removing the migration_state field) to clear some database space, and to ensure that you can run a future migration.

-The two ways to cleanup a model are:
+The two ways to cleanup a collection are:

 ```ruby
 # programmatically